-Mr. Ross is owner of Ross and Associates, a real estate management company.
-Previously, he was President of Heartland Coffee Company, a regional coffee and beverage service company, based in Warsaw, Indiana.
-Mr. Ross is also the former President of Bertsch Services, Inc., a regional food service and vending company, which was based in Warsaw, Indiana prior to its sale.
-We consider Mr. Ross to be a qualified candidate for service on the Board, as well as the Audit Committee, due to his skills and expertise acquired as president of a successful business in Kosciusko County and his knowledge of the business community in this region.
+- · Owner of Ross and Associates, a real estate management company. - Former President of Heartland Coffee Company, a regional coffee and beverage service company, based in Warsaw, Indiana. - Former President of Bertsch Services, Inc., a regional food service and vending company, which was based in Warsaw, Indiana prior to its sale.

+We consider Mr. Ross to be a qualified candidate for service on the Board, as well as the Audit Committee and the Corporate Risk Committee, due to his skills and expertise acquired as president of a successful business in Kosciusko County and his knowledge of the business community in this region.